RohitRajput021/Autonomous-Floor-Cleaning-Robot/README.md

 ## Acknowledgments

 This project was inspired by the continuous advancements in robotics and autonomous navigation technologies.
-Special thanks to the open-source community for providing tools, libraries, and resources that facilitated the development of this robotic vacuum cleaner.
+Special thanks to the open-source community for providing tools, libraries, and resources that facilitated the development of this robotic floor cleaner.

 We would like to acknowledge the following resources and communities that contributed to the project: